TheXik/SetPacking-SatSolver/README.md

 ## Experiments
-I have experimeted with this quite a bit when I was creating instances for this project, but some small observations can be made.
+I have experimeted with this quite a bit when I was creating instances for this project, but some observations can be made.
 The encoding can take big amount of time for larger instances for example when the number of sets `30_sets_T4 - 111.92 sec encoding | satsolver close to 0 sec` `20_sets_T12 - close to 0 sec encoding | satsolver 42.30 sec`